l-sala/BAPTA/README.md

 1. We have not introduced statistics in this tool as it is difficult to predict the number of groups the user would like to compare.
 The automated output analysis provides a complete table with all the mean data and some basic graphical comparisons between groups.

-2. In some rare conditions, and particularly when working with CMs that have a low upstroke velocity, stimulation artifacts might be selected by the software as dV/dt_max values, particularly when the square pulse is long (\> 3 ms) and the access resistance is quite high (\> 30 MÎhm).
+2. In some rare conditions, and particularly when working with CMs that have a low upstroke velocity, stimulation artifacts might be selected by the software as dV/dt_max values, particularly when the square pulse is long (\> 3 ms) and the access resistance is quite high (\> 30 MÃŽhm).

 3. BAPTA cannot discriminate between normal or diseased action potentials, thus arrhythmic events